 This post involves more than just a gluten-free pumpkin muffin recipe.
-It reminds us the impact we have on the lives of others when we intentionally try to meet there needs.
+It reminds us the impact we have on the lives of others when we intentionally try to meet their needs.
 It ends up blessing us both, combining our stories together in a beautiful swirl.

 I learned a few things about gluten free baking Saturday night.
 Well, not this past Saturday night.
 It was a fall day in 2013 when I first wrote this post.
 But regardless of a new recipe and better pictures, the lessons learned still apply.

 1) If you’re going on a gluten free baking adventure, put away the clean dishes first.
 Otherwise, you may end up spilling flour everywhere, coating your newly cleaned dishes in a fine dusting of gluten-free grains.
+And having to wash them again.

 2) Tea balls make a great small sifter for flouring muffin cups.
 I may never use it to make tea again.
 (See picture above.)